kawaicheung/book-on-naming-things/manuscript/Ch_MethodsAsVerbs.md

-## Verbs
+## Methods as Verbs

-In code, the words we use to describe actions usually boil down to the usual suspects.
+In code, the words we use to describe methods usually boil down to a few commonsuspects.
 We `Create`, `Get`, `Update`, or `Delete` things.
 But, we can often substitute these verbs with choices that tell us more about the actions without having to dig into their implementations.
 Let's take a look at a few examples.

 ### Update